Generalized skyrmion crystals with applications to neutron stars: Quantum skyrmion crystals and the symmetry energy

-Consider an infinitely extended and rigidly iso-spinning Skyrme crystal with each unit cell containing baryon number $B_{\textrm{cell}}$.
+Consider an infinitely extended and rigidly iso-spinning Skyrme crystal with each unit cell containing baryon number $B_{\textup{cell}}$.
 In order to calculate the isospin correction to the energy of the crystal we would need to know the quantum state of the whole crystal.
 This is obviously a very difficult computation since the crystal is infinitely extended and is therefore composed of an infinite number of baryons.
 However we may impose the following restrictions to solve this problem: \begin{itemize} \item The total isospin quantum state of the crystal $\ket{\Psi}$ is written as the superposition of each individual unit cell state $\ket{\psi}$.
-That is $\ket{\Psi} = \otimes_{N_\textrm{cell}} \ket{\psi}$, where $N_\textrm{cell} \rightarrow \infty$ in the thermodynamic limit. \item The symmetry of the classical configuration in each unit cell is extended to the whole crystal, so both wavefunctions share the same point symmetry group. \end{itemize} Under these assumptions, and since we have $B_\textrm{cell}=4$ within our unit cell, there are a finite number of possible quantum states with allowed quantum numbers $I = 0, 1, 2$ \cite{Wereszczynski_2022}.
-The charge neutral case $I_3 = -2$, which corresponds to a pure neutron crystal, would be the one with the lowest energy since it has a negligible Coulomb contribution compared to the other cases.
-This is obviously the most asymmetric state possible.
-It is known that inside neutron stars there is a huge asymmetry between protons and neutrons.
+That is $\ket{\Psi} = \otimes_{N_\textup{cell}} \ket{\psi}$, where $N_\textup{cell} \rightarrow \infty$ in the thermodynamic limit. \item The symmetry of the classical configuration in each unit cell is extended to the whole crystal, so both wavefunctions share the same point symmetry group. \end{itemize} Under these assumptions, and since we have $B_\textup{cell}=4$ within our unit cell, there are a finite number of possible quantum states with allowed quantum numbers $I = 0, 1, 2$ \cite{Wereszczynski_2022}.
+The $I_3 = 0$ case, which corresponds to symmetric nuclear matter, would be the one with the lowest energy since it has no isospin energy compared to the other cases.
+This is obviously the most symmetric state possible.
+However, it is known that inside neutron stars there is a huge asymmetry between protons and neutrons.
+Baskerville investigated the charge neutral case $I_3 = -2$, corresponding to a pure neutron crystal, and computed the quantum isospin corrections to the energy \cite{Baskerville_1996}.
 However, a realistic description of neutron stars would require the presence of protons.
 Although the concrete value is still unknown, simulations yield values around $\gamma \sim 10^{-2}-10^{-1}$ \cite{PhysRevC.85.015807,PhysRevC.72.015802}.
-Therefore, following the arguments in \cite{Wereszczynski_2022} we perform a mean-field approximation considering a larger chunk of crystal, enclosing an arbitrary number of unit cells $N_\textrm{cell}$, which is in a generic quantum state with fixed eigenvalue,
+Therefore, following the arguments in \cite{Wereszczynski_2022} we perform a mean-field approximation considering a larger chunk of crystal, enclosing an arbitrary number of unit cells $N_\textup{cell}$, which is in a generic quantum state with fixed eigenvalue,

 Note that in this case the nuclear density of the crystal chunk can be directly interpreted as the nuclear density of the unit cell, since